tvaneerd/today/feb28.md

 The bad:
 - it isn't actually a separate type from `std::vector<Pose>`, it is more like a `#define`
 - this means some code might still use `std::vector<Pose>` and it isn't obvious that it means the same thing
+- also means that you can't forward declare the name (ie `class PoseLayout;` doesn't work)
 - it hides information, but doesn't really
 - it requires a reviewer to look up PoseLayout, which would be true even if it was a class, but what did the lookup buy in this case?
 - it exposes ALL functions of the underlying type.
 For example, did you want `.reserve(10)` to be part of a layout?